hirokoymj/javascriptmas2024/day-08/README.md

 **Q4:**

-- Hide one of `snowman-part` elements when clicking the letter button.
+- When you click the letter button, hide the `snowman-part` elements.

 ```js
 <div class="snowman-container">